sidneymarie116/WhatTheHack/015-Serverless/Student/Challenge-04.md

 ## Success Criteria

 1. The solution successfully builds
-2. The ExportLicensePlates function app does not show any errors
+2. The ExportLicensePlates function app runs successfully, and can be triggered

 ## Learning Resources